jgerstmayr/EXUDYN/README.rst

   SystemError: <built-in method SolveSystem of PyCapsule object at 0x0CC63590> returned a result with an error set
 \

-  |  =>  The prechecks, which are performed to enable a crash-free simulation are insufficient for your model.
+  |  =>  The pre-checks, which are performed to enable a crash-free simulation are insufficient for your model
-  |  =>  As a first try, restart the IPython console in order to get all error messages, which may be blocked due to a previous run of Exudyn.
+  |  =>  As a first try, \ **restart the IPython console**\  in order to get all error messages, which may be blocked due to a previous run of Exudyn.
-  |  =>  Very likely, you are using python user functions inside EXUDYN: They lead to an internal python error, which is not catched by EXUDYN.
-However, you can just check all your user functions, if they will run without EXUDYN.
-E.g., a load user function UFload(mbs,~t,~load), which tries to access load[4] will fail internally.
+  |  =>  Very likely, you are using Python user functions inside Exudyn : They lead to an internal Python error, which is not always catched by Exudyn ; e.g., a load user function UFload(mbs,~t,~load), which tries to access component load[3] of a load vector with 3 components will fail internally;
-  |  =>  Use the print(...) command in python at many places to find a possible error in user functions (e.g., put \ ``print("Start user function XYZ")``\  at the beginning of every user function.
+  |  =>  Use the print(...) command in Python at many places to find a possible error in user functions (e.g., put \ ``print("Start user function XYZ")``\  at the beginning of every user function; test user functions from iPython console
   |  =>  It is also possible, that you are using inconsistent data, which leads to the crash.
 In that case, you should try to change your model: omit parts and find out which part is causing your error
-  |  =>  see also  I do not understand the python errors -- how can I find the cause?
+  |  =>  see also \ **I do not understand the Python errors -- how can I find the cause?**\

 +  Why can't I get the focus of the simulation window on startup (render window hidden)?